The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: H Emitter Samples

 Figure \ref{fig: sample_flux} compares the redshifts and observed emission-line fluxes of our 99 H$\alpha$ emitters with H$\alpha$ emitters that have the same SNR ($\rm SNR_{H\alpha}>5$) from the 3D-HST data release \citep{2016ApJS..225...27M}, which were observed using the HST G800L and G141 grisms.
 Thanks to the greater depth and broader wavelength coverage of JWST NIRISS, our sample extends to redshifts beyond 1.8 and reaches a flux limit several times deeper than the 3D-HST survey.

 To robustly constrain the luminosity function, we focus on two redshift intervals where the H$\alpha$ emission line falls near the center of the F150W and F200W filters: $z=1.05–1.5$ (53 sources) and $z=1.8–2.2$ (30 sources).
-These two bins encompass the majority of our selected sample.
-In contrast, H$\alpha$ detections in the F115W filter lack supporting observations of additional strong lines such as [O~\textsc{II}] and [O~\textsc{III}] for reliable redshift confirmation, and suffer from larger morphology extensions at lower redshifts, which can reduce the completeness of our selection method.
-Emission lines falling near the edges of the F150W and F200W band-passes are subject to significantly higher flux uncertainties and would require more accurate dispersion models during forward modeling.
+This selection, which is based primarily on redshift, is guided by two main considerations.
+Firstly, for H$\alpha$ lines detected in the F115W filter, the absence of supporting lines such as [O~\textsc{II}] or [O~\textsc{III}] introduces larger uncertainty in the redshift measurements, which is difficult to quantify in luminosity function estimation.
+Additionally, the more pronounced spatial extension of lower-redshift galaxies affects both the detection limit and the completeness of H$\alpha$ emitters.
+Secondly, we exclude emitters whose H$\alpha$ line falls near the spectral edges of the F150W and F200W filters.
+Not only does the lower sensitivity reduce the depth at these wavelengths, but part of the spatial extent of the emission line can fall outside the effective spectral trace.
+This reduces the accuracy of forward modeling and complicates the estimation of effective volume and completeness required for the luminosity function calculation.